 It's anyone's guess.
 Keepsakes buried during WWII?
-A museum was looted and the artefacts buried in the 19th century?
+A museum was looted and the artifacts buried in the 19th century?
 One person has suggested on the democratic underground forum that it could have been buried by a local noble during the 30 Years War or even hidden during one of the several attempts by the Ottomans to take over the area.
 Any of these possibilities are theoretically possible.

 The proper excavation of a discovery site is often more important to understanding an archaeological discovery than the items recovered because they put the discovery in context.

-It seems Mr A excavated the entire site for his pond, and so the length of time the artefacts have been buried in the ground will never be known.
+It seems Mr A. excavated the entire site for his pond, and so the length of time the artifacts had been buried in the ground will never be known.
 If only this Austrian buried treasure could speak!

 Reminds me of Michelangelo who also knew what disappointment meant in life.
-In the year 1545, in which the Italian sculptor, painter, architect, poet and engineer of the High Renaisance, Michelangelo (1475 - 1564) on finally completing the long commission and biggest disappointment of his life: the statue of Moses.
+In the year 1545, in which the Italian sculptor, painter, architect, poet and engineer of the High Renaissance, Michelangelo (1475 - 1564) on finally completing the long commission and biggest disappointment of his life: the statue of Moses.
 After 45 years of constant interruptions, on finally completing it, the figure of Moses appeared so life-like to Michaelangelo, he stood back from his work and commanded the statue of Moses to "Speak Now!"

 We look forward to further updates on the Austrian departments evaluations and findings.